Infinidat/infi.clickhouse_orm/docs/contributing.md

 After cloning the project, run the following commands:

-    easy_install -U infi.projector
-    cd infi.clickhouse_orm
+    pip install build
-    projector devenv build
+    python -m build

-A `setup.py` file will be generated, which you can use to install the development version of the package:
+A `dist` directory will be generated, which you can use to install the development version of the package:

-    python setup.py install
+    pip install dist/*

 Tests
 -----

 To run the tests, ensure that the ClickHouse server is running on <http://localhost:8123/> (this is the default), and run:

-    bin/nosetests
+    python -m unittest

 To see test coverage information run:

-    bin/nosetests --with-coverage --cover-package=infi.clickhouse_orm

-To test with tox, ensure that the setup.py is present (otherwise run `bin/buildout buildout:develop= setup.py`) and run:

-    pip install tox
-    tox
+    coverage run --source=clickhouse_orm -m unittest
+    coverage report -m

 ---